Known Limitations¶

 endswitch

-After calling ipt lint again on the previous output of ipt lint --fix
+After calling ipt lint again on the previous output of ipt lint --fix, there

 will be no longer an error message from the rule